aimms/language-reference/advanced-language-components/the-aimms-programming-interface/raising-and-handling-errors.rst

 in line with the error handling framework described in :ref:`sec:exec.error`.
 In addition, all errors, including all their parts, can be retrieved.
-The AIMMS API functions in :numref:`table:api.handle.error` enable the raising and handling of errors and retrieving the current AIMMS status.
+The AIMMS API functions in :ref:`this table <table:api.handle.error>` enable the raising and handling of errors and retrieving the current AIMMS status.

 .. _table:api.handle.error: